Krotti83/libUART/README.md

 ```
 $ gcc -I build -o test test.c build/libUART.a
 ```
-Example if you want to link statically to the library if the library isn't installed on your system.
+Example if you want to link dynamically to the library if the library isn't installed on your system.

 ### Link against the library (dynamic/shared)